UK-Generations-Study/Schema_and_Derivation_Utils/README.md

     - Saved to: `validation/<SectionName>_ValidationSummary/variable_check.json`

-These artefacts help answer “which raw variable ended up in which JSON field?”, “why did validation fail?”, "are all variables accounted for?".
+These artefacts help answer "which raw variable ended up in which JSON field?", "why did validation fail?", "are all variables accounted for?".

 ## 10.5.
 Interpreting failures